min2ha/ukwa-site/content/target/71507/index.en.md

   "start_date": "2018-09-22T09:00:00Z"
 }

-# Sol Cinema - smallest movie theatre in the Solar system

 The Sol Cinema is a micro movie house powered entirely by the Sun and can accommodate 8 adults comfortably for a unique cinematic experience.
 The Sol Cinema are based in South Wales.